wenlzhang/obsidian-task-chat/README.md

 2. Try refreshing tasks
 3. Check that line numbers are being captured correctly

-### Understanding search behavior
+### Understanding search modes

-**Why is my query using direct search instead of AI?**
-- Your query is simple (single filter) with few results (≤10 by default)
-- This is intentional to save costs - direct search is sufficient
-- Check the explanation line: "Simple query, X result(s) found (no AI task analysis needed)"

-**Why does AI analysis cost vary?**
-- Query Parsing: ~$0.0001 (if enabled)
-- Task Analysis: ~$0.002-0.004 (only for complex queries or many results)
-- Token usage depends on number of tasks analyzed (max: 20 by default)
+**Which mode should I use?**
+- **Simple Search**: Quick searches, simple filters, free operation
+- **Smart Search**: Multilingual searches, broader keyword matching
+- **Task Chat**: Complex questions, AI recommendations, task prioritization

+**How do I switch modes?**
+- Default mode: Settings → Task Chat → Search mode dropdown
+- Per-query override: Use dropdown in chat interface (top controls)

+**Understanding costs:**
+- **Simple Search**: Always $0 (no AI)
+- **Smart Search**: ~$0.0001 per query (AI keyword expansion only)
+- **Task Chat**: ~$0.0021 per query (full AI analysis)

 **How to reduce costs?**
-1. Disable AI Query Parsing for simple queries
-2. Lower `maxDirectResults` to trigger AI analysis less often
-3. Use specific filters to reduce result count
+1. Use Simple Search as your default mode
+2. Switch to Smart Search only when you need multilingual/broader results
+3. Reserve Task Chat for when you want AI recommendations
-4. Use Ollama for free local AI processing
+4. Use Ollama for free local AI processing (all modes)

 **Query not understood correctly?**
-- Enable AI Query Parsing in settings for better understanding
+- Try Smart Search or Task Chat mode for better AI understanding
+- Check Settings → Query Languages to ensure your language is listed
 - Use more specific keywords or filters
-- Check the extracted filters in the console (Ctrl/Cmd + Shift + I)
+- Check the console for extracted filters (Ctrl/Cmd + Shift + I)

-**Want more control over AI usage?**
-- Adjust `maxDirectResults` (default: 10) to control when AI analysis triggers
-- Lower value = more direct search, less AI cost
-- Higher value = fewer AI calls, but may miss complex prioritization

-**Getting too few results with AI query parsing?**
+**Getting too few results in Smart Search or Task Chat?**
-- The relevance base threshold may be too strict for your language/vocabulary
+- The relevance base threshold may be too strict for your language
 - Go to Settings → Task Display → Relevance threshold
 - **Quick fix**: Try setting to 15 (gives you 5/15/25 thresholds)
 - **Understanding**: System will still adapt, but around a lower base